emsoucy/blog/_posts/2021-09-27-steamcmd-base-image.markdown

 title:  "Building a SteamCMD Container Base Image From Scratch"
 date:   2021-09-27 09:30:00 -0400
 ---
-Many developers on Steam provide dedicated server software that can be used to host multiplayer instances of their games.
+Many developers on Steam provide dedicated server software that can be used by players to host their own multiplayer games.
-This enables players to host and control their own game servers.
-One requirement for this is the [```steamcmd```](https://developer.valvesoftware.com/wiki/SteamCMD) tool.
+The [```steamcmd```](https://developer.valvesoftware.com/wiki/SteamCMD) tool can be used to fetch the server software from Steam.
-This command line tool allows the user to connect to Steam, download, and install dedicated server software.
+This command-line tool allows users to connect to Steam, download, and install dedicated server software.
-For this post I will be describing my process of building a SteamCMD container base image which can be used as a starting point in the future for game servers.
+For this post I will be describing my process of building a container base image with the SteamCMD tool preinstalled.

 ## Requirements
 One of the main concerns of running any Internet connected server is security.
-To minimize the security footprint (and learn along the way) I will be building this image from scratch with a very minimal set of software.
+To minimize the security footprint, and learn along the way, I will be building this image from scratch with a very minimal set of software.
-The image should also be designed to be run rootless using as few privileges as possible.
+The image should be designed for rootless opearation with as few privileges as possible.
-To further reduce the security footprint, containers derived from this image should force the use of a non-root user inside the container itself.
+To further isolate the server from the host, containers derived from this image will use an unprivileged user inside of the container itself.

 For this project, I will be using [```podman```](https://podman.io/) and [```buildah```](https://buildah.io/).

 ## Creating the SteamCMD base image
-In order to download dedicated servers from Steam I need the [```steamcmd```](https://developer.valvesoftware.com/wiki/SteamCMD) command.
+In order to download dedicated servers from Steam, I need the [```steamcmd```](https://developer.valvesoftware.com/wiki/SteamCMD) command.
-Using the Valve-provided instructions on the ```steamcmd```, I wrote a build script adapting the instructions to fit my own requirements.
+Using the Valve-provided instructions on ```steamcmd```, I wrote a build script adapting the instructions to fit my own requirements.

-The current incarnation of the build script is repeated here:
+The build script is as follows:
 ```bash
 #!/bin/bash
 set -o errexit